‘Antlers’ Comic-Con At Home Panel Shows A Love For Filmmaking

 Based on the trailer, it would be easy to assume that the film is a horror-thriller that follows the cops as they chase down what they think is a killer, only to find the creature in its place.
 However, the Antlers Comic-Con at Home panel proves that the story goes much deeper than a typical monster movie.
 Starting with a brief featurette of the film, the panel jumps right into the action.

 Guided by moderator Steven Weintraub, Scott Cooper (the film’s director) and Guillermo del Toro (the producer) bounce back and forth between chatting about the movie and discussing their love for filmmaking.
 Every word that they have to share proves that both men are incredibly passionate about the story and creating a meaningful cinematic experience of terror.

-It is evident that Guillermo del Toro creates out of love.
+It is evident that Guillermo del Toro creates out of love, evident in his recent short story collection and everything he’s done.
 Horror, for him, is not a genre that he likes to explore.
 It is a part of his entire being. del Toro shares that he has been watching at least three films a day.
 He is not producing a movie but is instead lending a hand in telling a story that begs to be told.

 Image via Searchlight Pictures.

 Cooper explains that he created this film with the intention of sharing what it was like to be an American at present.
 Discussions of different crises going on, such as the opioid crisis, the climate crisis, and the treatment of Indigenous Americans, are supposed to be felt throughout the film.
 Though, he makes it clear that this is not meant to be a “message movie” but rather a “monster movie” with subtle metaphors within the greater plot.